Thinking of Going Solar? Here's what you need to know

 How do I find an accredited solar installer?

-Going solar is a serious, long-term investment, so it’s important to make sure your chosen solar installer provides top notch quality products, workmanship and service.
+Going solar is a serious, long-term investment, so it’s important to make sure your chosen solar installer provides top-notch quality products, quality and service.
 The Clean Energy Council’s solar installer accreditation system can help you make an informed choice.

 First, make sure you get at least three quotes from CEC accredited installers for the same size system and compare prices.
 Second, ask lots of questions.
 Ask about the type and quality of panels and inverters the installer works with, ask for references from previous customers and ask about the warranties the installer provides.
-Most warranties will be issued by the manufacturer, not the installer, but a good benchmark is a 25 year panel performance warranty and a 5-10 year factory defect warranty.
+The manufacturer, not the installer will issue most warranties, but a good benchmark is a 25-year panel performance warranty and a 5-10 year factory defect warranty.

 What type of solar panels should I buy?